James H. Nash Poetry Contest

 - Name and address on cover sheet only, no identifying information on poems

-First place and honorable mentions are invited to read their poems at St. Louis Poetry Center’s annual Poetry Concert.
+First place and finalists are invited to read their poems at Saint Louis Poetry Center’s annual Poetry Concert.

 HOW TO SUBMIT: